 Figure 3.
 Construction of a worldlet.
-A virtual city landmark (a) viewed from a vantage point, (b) showing the highlighted region to be captured from above (gas station is upper left), (c) captured within a spherical worldlet, and (d) viewed in the worldlet at street level.
+A gas station landmark in a virtual city (a) viewed from a vantage point in the street. (b) Viewed from above, the gas station is upper left and a region around the previous vantage point is highlighted. (c) The gas station is captured within a spherical worldlet, and (d) is viewed from street level within the worldlet.